 Testing Schedule: Mondays & Wednesdays 9am – 6pm

-Participants can recieve help to register for the GED exam at the OE office Thursdays at 11am.
+Participants can receive help to register for the GED exam at the OE office on Thursdays at 11am.
 Please make a reservation in advance.

 Staff at OE focus on preparing students for their GED exam.
 We assessed students to determine how ready they are for the GED exam.
 Based on the findings.
 We can tell about their level of readiness.
 We also assist students to prepare for any exams taken unsuccessfully in the past.
 Presently, we are working towards getting our students to focus on the new GED exam form and the state guidelines.
 We also walk the students through the new self-registration process.

 We prepare students for the exam in the four content areas:

 Besides GED test readiness, we are approved Pearson Vue testing site named the Maria Cruz testing center.
 We test our students and individuals who apply for GED test city wide.

 Changes related to the 2022 GED testing include:

 No more TASC.
 The test has reverted to GED.